 Checking in to Driftwood Beach House, in the heart of Kiama, is like being handed a slice of history.
-This 170-year-old Cape Cod-style house has been transformed into a boutique cottage, striking the perfect balance between comfort and convenience – you’re minutes walk from the Kiama Blowhole, Kiama Lighthouse and Surf Beach.
+This 170-year-old Cape Cod-style house has been transformed into a boutique cottage, striking the perfect balance between comfort and convenience – you’re minutes’ walk from the Kiama Blowhole, Kiama Lighthouse, The Pavilion and Surf Beach.
 The décor is barefoot luxe, right down to the courtyard with oversized sofas and barbeque facilities.

-Saltwater pool – tick.
-River frontage – tick.
-Spa overlooking the water – tick.
-Media room – tick.
-Living, lounging and sleeping spaces spread over a two-storey, architect-designed abode – tick.
 Reflections at Minnamurra will give you serious house envy.
-Tastefully decorated – with wooden floors, high-threadcount linens, luxury appliances and freestanding tubs – the property also features watertoys like paddleboards and canoes, which you need drag only metres to the river.
-You’re also close to rainforest in Budderoo National Park.
+Tastefully decorated – with wooden floors, high-threadcount linens, luxury appliances and freestanding tubs – the property also features watertoys like paddleboards and canoes, which you need drag only metres to the Minnamurra River.

 Nearby is Jamberoo Valley Farm, a working permaculture farm with luxe cottages sporting views from valley to ocean – particularly breathtaking when enjoyed from the alfresco Swedish-style hot tub.
 Meet friendly cows, sheep and pigs; collect eggs; stroll to the dam to spot kangaroos and wombats; then learn about life on the land in its fruit and vegetable gardens.

 Greyleigh offers luxury farmhouse-style accommodation, with lush cottage gardens and plenty of natural beauty this is a place not to be missed.